yasserBo/data-analysis-toolkit/README.md

 ## Overview

-The Student-Friendly Data Analysis Toolkit is a beginner-friendly Python toolkit designed to help users explore, clean, visualize, and statistically analyze datasets.
+The Student-Friendly Data Analysis Toolkit is an interactive web-based toolkit designed to help users explore, clean, visualize, and statistically analyze datasets.

-This project was created as part of a Data Analysis Toolkit assignment.
-The goal is to provide a reusable and easy-to-use toolkit for common data analysis tasks.
+This project was created for a Data Analysis Toolkit assignment.
+The main goal is to provide a simple and reusable tool that allows users with limited programming experience to perform common data analysis tasks.

-The toolkit is especially useful for students and beginners who have limited programming experience but want to perform basic data analysis efficiently.
+The toolkit is built using Python and Streamlit.

 ---

 ## Main Features

-### 1. Data Exploration
+### Data Exploration

-- Load CSV datasets
+- Upload a CSV dataset
+- Use a built-in sample dataset
-- Preview the first rows of the dataset
+- Preview the first rows
-- Display dataset shape
+- View dataset shape
-- Show column names
+- Display column names
-- Show data types
-- Display general dataset information

-### 2. Data Cleaning and Preprocessing
+- Identify numerical and categorical columns
+- Check duplicate rows

-- Detect missing values
+- Analyze missing values

-- Calculate missing-value percentages
+### Data Cleaning

 - Remove duplicate rows
+- Drop missing rows
+- Fill numerical missing values using the mean
-- Handle missing values using:
+- Fill numerical missing values using the median
-  - Drop method
-  - Mean replacement
-  - Median replacement

-### 3. Descriptive Statistics
+### Descriptive Statistics

 The toolkit calculates:

 - Mean
 - Median
-- Mode
 - Minimum
 - Maximum
 - Variance